thtrieu/darkflow/README.md

 ./flow --train --model yolo-3c --load -1
 # To run testing with checkpoint at step 1500
 ./flow --notrain --model yolo-3c --load 1500
-# Without the --load option, you will be using the untrained yolo-3c.weights
+# Without the --load option, you will be using the random initialized, untrained yolo-3c
 # Fine tuning tiny yolo from the original one
-./flow --train --model yolo-tiny
+./flow --train --model yolo-tiny --load ./bin/yolo-tiny.weights
 ```

 ### Migrating the graph to C++ and Objective-C++